BANSHU Soroban (Abacus)

-Coming first from China, the abacus was brought to Otsu from Nagasaki toward the end of the Muromachi period (1392-1573).
-It was during the following Momoyama period (1573-1600), when Toyotomi Hideyoshi sieged Miki castle, that the people of this small castle town fled to nearby Otsu, where some learned how to make the abacus.
-When they finally returned to their homeland, they began making what became the Banshu Soroban.
+The abacus was introduced to Japan from China through the port of Nagasaki toward the end of the Muromachi era (1392-1573) and eventually reached Otsu.
+Subsequently, during the Momoyama era (1573-1600), when Toyotomi Hideyoshi laid siege to Miki castle, many of the townspeople fled to nearby Otsu, where some learned how to make abacuses.
+When they later returned to their homes, they began making what became the Banshu abacus.

-The peak of production here was in 1960, when 3.6 million abacuses were made.
+Local production peaked in 1960, when 3.6 million abacuses were made.
 Demand has gradually fallen since then due to the appearance of the electronic calculator.
-The abacus, however, still has value as it provides a much more graphic way of visualizing calculations, and as such still has a place in the curriculum of many schools, where in the past principals of education were ""reading, writing and abacus"".
-Some also believe that using an abacus can stimulate the brain and prevent senile dementia.
+However, due to its ability help students visualize calculations, the abacus remains an important teaching tool in many schools.
+Some also believe that using an abacus can stimulate the mind and prevent senile dementia.

 How to make